-If you plan to play sports in college you should be on track to graduate on the recommended high school plan with the required amount(16) of NCAA-approved courses.
+If you plan to play sports in college you should be on track to graduate on the Foundations high school plan with an endorsement and the required amount of NCAA-approved courses(16).

 Colleges prefer that you apply at the end of your sophomore year.
 Submit your transcript and SAT or ACT scores.